Rocketmakers/armstrong-edge/docs/scss.md

 // variables and mixins - required for the reset of armstrong to work
 @import "~@rocketmakers/armstrong-edge/dist/imports.scss";

+// includes a tonne of useful animations (required for use in the animated.scss theme)
+@import "~@rocketmakers/armstrong-edge/dist/animations.scss";

 // basic theme - includes only functional and layout styling
 @import "~@rocketmakers/armstrong-edge/dist/basic.scss";